-From 2005-06, data includes Victoria's land management agency, DEPI (formerly DSE).
+From 2005-06, data include Victoria's land management agency, DELWP, or its predecessors.

-Qld: It is not possible to compare 2013-14 data (support personnel and total personnel [firefighting and support]) to that previously provided by the former Queensland Fire and Rescue Service as a division of the former Department of Community Safety.
-Effective 1 November 2013, Queensland Fire and Emergency Services (QFES) was established as an independent department encompassing fire and rescue, emergency management, the State Emergency Service and the Rural Fire Service.
+Qld: It is not possible to compare 2013-14 data (support workforce and total workforce [firefighting and support]) to that previously provided by the former

+Queensland Fire and Rescue Service as a division of the former Department of Community Safety.
+Effective 1 November 2013, Queensland Fire and Emergency Services (QFES) was established as an independent department encompassing fire and rescue, emergency management, the

+State Emergency Service and the Rural Fire Service.